Snipboard/snipboard-chrome/README.md

-# snipbook-chrome
+# snipboard-chrome
-Chrome Extension for Snipbook
+Chrome Extension for Snipboard